 To receive an Associate in Applied Science Degree in Nursing, a student must meet the following requirements:

-- File an application for graduation with the Office of Student Services. - 2.
-Clear all obligations with the College. - Students admitted to the new concept-based curriculum beginning in the Spring of 2017 must successfully complete 66 semester credit hours required in the Nursing curriculum with a grade of "C" (2.0 GPA) or better.
+- 1. File an application for graduation with the Office of Student Services. - 2.
+Clear all obligations with the College. - 3.
+Students must successfully complete required Nursing curriculum with a grade of "C" (2.0 GPA) or better

 First Semester